akhilshettyym/Node-Express/Node.md

 ## fs/promises Module
 The fs/promise module provides a promise-based APi for interacting with filesystem, allowing asynchronous operations to be handled using modern JS features like async/await or .then() chains.
 It is part of the ts module in Node.js but designed for those who prefer promises over callback-based or synchronous methods.

+### Advantages
+- No need for manual callbacks.
+- Cleaner and more intuitive asynchronous workflows using/await.
+- Suitable for modern JS applications.

+### Use Cases
+- Reading Files asynchronously in a non-blocking way.
+- Writing or Appending Data to files without blocking the event loop.
+- Performing Multiple File Operations sequentially or concurrently with promise chaining.
+- Handling Errors GraceFully with .catch() or try... catch blocks.